moekimora/lostinstarrail/README.md

   - More options
   - DEV mode maybe

+## v1.0.51
+- Several bug fixes and improvements
+  - Credits button and Options button still present after pressing the Play button.
+This is now updated.
+  - Added option to change the music in Options
+  - There's a bug where Silvermane Guards Restricted Zone is always incorrect, even if the guess is correct.
+This is now fixed. (blud made a typo, woopsies)

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.